8. Processing multidimensional data#

 (*) How can we select a submatrix comprised of the first and the last row and the first and the last column?

-Why appropriate data preprocessing is required when computing the Euclidean distance between points?
+Why appropriate data preprocessing is required when computing the Euclidean distance between the points in a matrix?

 What is the relationship between the dot product, the Euclidean norm, and the Euclidean distance?